 5 Of Bob Dylan’s Greatest Collaborations In The Span Of 45 Years

-Bob Dylan live in 1971 - Devin B. / Youtube
+Bob Dylan live in 1971 - Devin B. / YouTube

 Even songwriting legend Bob Dylan needs help from time to time, as evidenced by the numerous collaborations he has been part of for the past 45 years.
 From longtime friends and colleagues like Tom Petty and Sam Shepard to more unexpected ones like Gene Simmons and Michael Bolton.
 Here are five of Dylan’s most interesting teamwork efforts in his long run in the industry.